 I’m adding the pre-marinated pork shoulder to a smoker for 3 hours at (250°F or 120°C) to compensate for the pit smoking.
 (SAVE the marinade!
 The marinade becomes the sauce in the end.
 The recipe requires the marinade in the following step.)
-This really bumps up the flavor profile that I think many other versions of this recipe are missing.
+The smoking bumps up the flavor profile that I think many other versions of this recipe are missing.
 I used cherry wood when I worked out this recipe, but any mild smoking fruitwood or Texas Post Oak will work great.

 The third key ingredient is banana leaves.
 Banana leaves are available in any well-stocked Latin or Asian market.
 As always, there are links throughout this post or on the Shop Ingredients page.

 The process may seem daunting to some.
 Remember all we are doing: